 Sadly, this is not the only thing in danger of disappearing.
-The building’s material has rusted over the years due to corrosion, and it’s structural integrity is in danger.
-Here’s hoping that conservation efforts will be put into place to prevent that from happening!
+The building’s materials have rusted over the years due to corrosion, and it’s structural integrity is in danger.
+Here’s hoping that conservation efforts will be put into place to prevent that from happening.

-A pulpit where the priest can deliver sermons (?)
-Correct me if I’m wrong.
+A pulpit where the priest can deliver sermons.
 The elevated wooden structure is decorated with elaborate carvings and images.